JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 It was weird.
 The car wasn’t gone or damaged.
 We just moved it and here is this Slopie kid having a mini breakdown.

-As the other party attendies absorbed the situation, they all looked at us three non-Slopie kids and said, “That‘s not funny.”
+As the other party attendees absorbed the situation, they all looked at us three non-Slopie kids and said, “That‘s not funny.”
 And “You shouldn’t have done that.”
 Some girl sat down next to the upset kid and put his arm around him.

-Us three non-Slopies just said “Sorry…” in various ways and stood around for abit and then headed inside.
+Us three non-Slopies just said “Sorry…” in various ways and stood around for a bit and then headed inside.

-After a moment or two, other party attendies came in and said, “We all decided you have to leave.”
+After a moment or two, other party attendees came in and said, “We all decided you have to leave.”
 Which was a weird thing to say, but kind of understandable but still weird at best.

 “Okay,” we all said as we headed outside.